rbdl/rbdl/README.md

 Recent Changes
 ==============
+  * 23 February 2015: New version 2.4.0:
+    * Added sparse range-space method ForwardDynamicsContactsRangeSpaceSparse() and ComputeContactImpulsesRangeSpaceSparse()
+    * Added null-space method ForwardDynamicsContactsNullSpace() and ComputeContactImpulsesNullSpace()
+    * Renamed ForwardDynamicsContactsLagrangian() to ForwardDynamicsContactsDirect() and ComputeContactImpulsesLagrangian() to ComputeContactImpulsesDirect()
+    * Renamed ForwardDynamicsContacts() to ForwardDynamicsContactsKokkevis()
+    * Removed/Fixed CalcAngularMomentum().
+The function produced wrong values.
+The functionality has been integrated into CalcCenterOfMass().
+    * CalcPointJacobian() does not clear the argument of the result anymore.
+      Caller has to ensure that the matrix was set to zero before using this function.
+    * Added optional workspace parameters for ForwardDynamicsLagrangian() to optionally reduce memory allocations
+    * Added JointTypeTranslationXYZ, JointTypeEulerXYZ, and JointTypeEulerYXZ which are equivalent to the emulated multidof joints but faster.
+    * Added optional parameter to CalcCenterOfMass to compute angular momentum.
+    * Added CalcBodySpatialJacobian()
+    * Added CalcContactJacobian()
+    * Added NonlinearEffects()
+    * Added solving of linear systems using standard Householder QR
+    * LuaModel: Added LuaModelReadFromLuaState()
+    * URDFReader: Fixed various issues and using faster joints for floating base models
+    * Various performance improvements
   * 21 October 2014: New version 2.3.3:
     * critical: fixed ForwardDynamicsContacts with constraints on a body that is attached with a fixed joint.
 Previous versions simply crashed.